harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 Lower level software provides support for higher level ones.
 At the lowest level is the operarting system, which communicate directly with the hardware.
+At the highest level is application softwares, with which the users interact directly.

 The operating system and other related low-level software are called *__system software__*.

-At the highest level is application softwares, with which the users interact directly.
+Application software can not access the memory or send a instruction to cpu directly; instead, it make such requests to the system software, which then communicate directly with the hardware, and returns the required informations back to the application software.

 ### Operating System